SergeAverbis/de.averbis.integration.platform.karaftest.fileinstall.deployment.activation.failure/README.md

 > docker exec -it karaftest_karaftest_1 client list | grep bundle
 >
 xx │ Active │ 80 │ 0.9.0.SNAPSHOT │ bundleimpl<br>
-xx │ Active │ 80 │ 0.9.0.SNAPSHOT │ bundleapi
+xx │ Active │ 80 │ 0.9.0.SNAPSHOT │ bundleapi<br>
-(the bundle 'bundleimpl' is now Active)<br>
+====> the bundle 'bundleimpl' is now Active<br>

+if 'bundleimpl' is activated then run the following command until you see the result above
+> docker exec -it karaftest_karaftest_1 rm -rf /opt/karaf/data && sleep 5 && docker start karaftest_karaftest_1 && sleep 5 && docker exec -it karaftest_karaftest_1 client list | grep bundle
+>

+## CONCLUSION

+The first time activation of bundle doesn't work properly sometimes.
 <br>

 ### KEY POINTS

+The bundle 'bundleapi'

+- is deployed in the standard directory 'deploy/'
+- contains dummy files (ballast*) to make it big

 The bundle 'bundleimpl'

+- is deployed in a separate configured directory 'deploy2/'
 - imports a package of '* :: bundleapi'
-- is deployed in a separate directory 'deploy2'

-The bundle 'bundleapi' contains dummy files (ballast*) to make it big

 ### REPRODUCED IN